 |Course Title||Supporting Teaching and Learning in Schools Level 3 Apprenticeship|

-Initial assessment and diagnostic testing on maths and English will take place prior to commencement of apprenticeship.
-Level 2 Supporting Teaching and Learning in Schools or prior experience will be determined on interview.
+Relevant qualifications and/or an initial assessment and diagnostic testing on maths and English will take place prior to commencement.

 Level 4 Certificate for the Advanced Practitioner in Schools and Colleges